ovn-org/ovn-kubernetes/FAQ.md

 # OVN Kubernetes CNI FAQ

-Q: How do I configure a non-default location for CNI configuration and bin directory?
+## 1. How do I configure a non-default location for CNI configuration and bin directory?

 By default the CNI configuration directory is set to /etc/cni/net.d and the CNI bin directory is set to /opt/cni/bin.
 One can change these default locations by